-Love is not only expected and reflected, it must also be directed.
-Love is expensive.
-It costs us.
+Love is not only to be expected and reflected; it must also be directed.
+Love is evangelistic.
+It is also expensive - it costs us.
 The love that Jesus talks about is a sacrificial love which means that it is more than just a feeling.
 Love is more than just a quiver in your liver.
 It involves action.

-Thomas a' Kempis said it this way: "Whoever loves much, does much."
+Thomas a Kempis said it this way: "Whoever loves much, does much."